iris-connect/eps/README.md

 # Endpoint Server (EPS)

 This repository contains the code of the IRIS connect endpoint server (EPS), which manages the communication between different actors in the IRIS connect ecosystem.
-It provides a gRPC server & client to exchange messages between different actors, as well as a JSON-RPC API client & server for interacting with the server locally.
+It provides a gRPC server & client to exchange messages between different actors (`eps`), a service directory (`sd`) that provides a public registry of signed information about actors, and a TLS passthrough proxy (`proxy`) that enables actors to directly receive data from users via TLS.

+Please also check out the [documentation](https://iris-connect.github.io/eps/docs/) for more detailed information.
+Please check the `docs` subfolder for instructions on how to build/view the documentation locally.

 ## Getting Started

 Please ensure your Golang version is recent enough (>=1.13) before you attempt to build the software.

-To build the `eps` binary, simply run
+To build the `eps`, `sd` and `proxy` binaries, simply run

 ```bash
 make
 ```

-For testing and development you'll also need TLS certificates, which you can generate with
+For testing and development you'll also need TLS certificates, which you can generate via

 ```bash
 make certs
 ```

 Please note that you need `openssl` on your system for this to work.
 This will generate all required certificates and put them in the `settings/dev/certs` and `settings/dev/test` folders.
-Please do not use these certificates in a production setting and do not check them into version control.
+Please do not use these certificates in a production setting and do not check them into version control. **Warning:** Running  this command again will delete an re-create all certificates from scratch.

 Please see below for additional dependencies you might need to install for various purposes (e.g. to recompile protobuf code).